adevur/docker-easy-samba/docs/DOCUMENTATION.md

   - PARAMETER `path`: it is a string that contains the path of the new share

-  - PARAMETER `access`: it is an array of strings that contains the list of access rules of the share
+  - PARAMETER `access`: it can be a string equal to `"rw"` or to `"ro"` (in this case, this parameter represents the `guest` property of the share); or it can be an array of strings that contains the list of access rules of the share (in this case, this parameter represents the `access` property of the share)

 EXAMPLE:
 ```js